tinygrad/tinygrad/README.md

 For something in between a grad and a karpathy/micrograd

+This may not be the best deep learning framework, but it is a deep learning framework.

-The Tensor class is a wrapper around a numpy array
+The Tensor class is a wrapper around a numpy array, except it does Tensor things.

 ### Example